 The exhibitions you must see this May

-Most of our May delights are free or 50% off with a National Art Pass.
+Most of our must-see exhibitions are free or 50% off with a National Art Pass.
 You can also check out our guide to the must-see exhibitions of 2022 and our full exhibition listings for more inspiration.

 - Design Museum, London